 \subsection{Dynamic-Supervision Entailment Modeling}

-Existing hyperbolic vision-language models typically only depend on text features to define entailment cones.
-These methods focus on whether entailment exists rather than capturing the degree of entailment, making them suitable for classification tasks but not directly applicable to continuous numerical regression tasks.
-For image-text alignment assessment, high-alignment samples should satisfy strict partial order relationships, while low-alignment samples should allow certain geometric deviations.
-To address this issue, we propose a dynamic-supervision mechanism with adaptive aperture that adjusts cone strictness based on alignment scores to construct fine-grained semantic hierarchies.
+Existing hyperbolic vision-language methods are mainly designed for binary or categorical decisions.
+These methods focus on whether entailment exists rather than capturing the degree of entailment, making them suitable for classification tasks but not directly applicable to continuous numerical regression tasks such as T2IAA.
+We would prefer highly aligned pairs to satisfy a stricter parent–child relation, while poorly aligned pairs should be penalized less strictly.
+To model this difference, we treat the text embedding as the parent concept, the image embedding as a candidate child concept, and during training we use human alignment score supervision to guide how strict the text cone should be.

-\textbf{Hyperbolic Entailment Geometric Primitives.} We decouple image-text relations into interpretable geometric features, enabling the model to understand from a geometric perspective whether text semantically contains the image.
-For hyperbolic embeddings $\mathbf{f}'_T$ and $\mathbf{f}'_I$, the semantic range of text $\mathbf{f}'_T$ is represented by an entailment cone with half-aperture angle $\delta(\mathbf{f}'_T)$ that contracts as $\mathbf{f}'_T$ moves away from the origin:
+\textbf{Hyperbolic Entailment Geometric Primitives.} As mentioned above, to enable the model to understand from a geometric perspective whether and to what extent the text semantics imply the presence of an image, we decouple image-text relations into interpretable geometric features.
+We describe the text-image relation using three interpretable quantities.
+The first is the text-cone half-aperture.
+For hyperbolic embeddings $\mathbf{h}_T$ and $\mathbf{h}_I$, the semantic range of text $\mathbf{h}_T$ is represented by an entailment cone with half-aperture angle $\delta(\mathbf{h}_T)$ that contracts as $\mathbf{h}_T$ moves away from the origin: